Yale-BIM/f21-assignments/assignment-2/README.md

     [here](http://wiki.ros.org/roscpp/Overview/Initialization%20and%20Shutdown) or
     [here](http://wiki.ros.org/rospy/Overview/Initialization%20and%20Shutdown), respectively.

-    The nodes are connected in the graph through topics (displayed as squares).
+    The nodes are connected in the graph through `ROS topics` (displayed as squares).
     ROS topics are named buses over which data [messages](http://wiki.ros.org/Messages) are exchanged.
     There can be multiple publishers and subscribers to a topic.